 “We are finally being told what clinicians suspected for some time now: that white matter abnormalities in the orbito-frontal cortex and other truly significant brain areas are present not only in addictions where substances are involved but also in behavioral ones such as internet addiction,” she said.

-But further studies with larger numbers of subjects were needed to confirm the findings, she cautioned.
+But further studies on internet addiction effects with larger numbers of subjects were needed to confirm the findings, she cautioned.

 IAD has been identified as psychiatric disorder since 1998.
 Also called problematic or pathological Internet use, psychiatrists describe IAD as a person’s inability to control his or her use of the Internet, leading to distress and disruption in academic performance, social interaction, occupational interest and behavioral problems.